Yellow diarrhea: 12 Causes, Doctor Explains.

 - Chemotherapy (anticancer medications).

 - Immunosuppressive drugs: such as Mycophenolate.
-Immunosuppressives are used in people with auto-immune disorders such as systemic lupus, Rheumatoid Arthritis, Idiopathic Thrombocytopenic Purpura.
+Immunosuppressives are used in people with auto-immune disorders such as systemic lupus, Rheumatoid Arthritis, and Idiopathic Thrombocytopenic Purpura.

 F- Acute Hepatitis A [Yellow diarrhea + Jaundice].